Chinese in North America Research Committee

-March 3, 1888, Bayard cited Chin Gee Hee' case as an example for over claiming compensation.
+March 3, 1888, Bayard cited Chin Gee Hee's case as an example of over-claiming compensation.
 Explained to him that my letter focused on the sufferings of the victims...Source: Sanzhou Riji [Three Continents Diary], by Zhang Yinhuan [Chang Yen Hoon] 1896.

 - Junius Rochester.
 A lawyer from a well-known family, he was arrested on Feb 17 for being a "prominent agitator leader in expelling chinamen forcibly on the morning of Sunday 7th inst.and using loud and treasonable language since the declaration of martial law."

 - John Keane.
 Arrested on Feb 17 for being a "prominent agitator and leader in expelling chinamen forcibly on the morning of Sunday 7th inst. and using loud and treasonable language since the declaration of martial law."
 Said, when arrested, "This is poor coin to be paid in for all my work in preserving the peace."

 - William Murphy.
 Chief of Police in Seattle, was arrested on February 12 for being also "a leader in Chinese agitation."
 He nonetheless was re-elected in July 1886 and 1887 to the same position.
 In 1900 he was elected 9th ward councilman, a position he held until 1911.

 - George Venable Smith.
 A Seattle city attorney who was arrested on February 13 for being "a leader in Chinese agitation."
 He was one of the founders of the utopian Puget Sound Cooperative Colony that in 1887 developed Port Angeles to be a Chinese-free city.